min69u/Reforestation/README.md

-## Have you heard about corduroy pillows?
-They're making headlines!
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.